NationalSecurityAgency/timely/README.md

     * /api/metrics

 This endpoint reports the metric names and tags that have been pushed to Timely.
-Eviction of this information is configurable, so it may reflect metrics that were reported but are no longer being reported.
-This could be useful in creating graphs in Grafana (so you won't have to go digging in the meta table in Accumulo).
+Eviction of this information is configurable, so it may reflect metrics that have been reported in the past but are no longer being actively reported.
+This could be useful in creating graphs in Grafana (so you won't have to go digging in the `meta` table in Accumulo).

 ## Storage Format

-Metrics sent to Timely are stored in two Accumulo tables, meta and metrics.
-The meta table stores information about the metric names and tags.
+Metrics sent to Timely are stored in two Accumulo tables, `meta` and `metrics`.
+The `meta` table stores information about the metric names and tags.
 It's format is:

 Row | ColumnFamily | ColumnQualifier | Value
 ----|:-------------|:----------------|:-----